 Po Toi Island Restaurants

-If you arrive on Po Toi in time for lunch, you should know that there are four restaurants on the island (at least to my knowledge).
+If you arrive on Po Toi in time for lunch, you should know that there are five restaurants or cafes on the island (at least to my knowledge).

 Hiking on Po Toi Island